After Election Day, What Next? A Panel Discussion This Thursday

 Our panelists are:

-Yazemin Ozer, a supporter of the secular opposition party in Turkey which won the Mayor’s race in Istanbul in 2019 after a three-month struggle to prevent the autocratic regime of Recept Tayyipote Erdogan from stealing the election.
+Yasemin Ozer, a supporter of the secular opposition in Turkey, which won the Mayor’s race in Istanbul in 2019 after a three-month struggle to prevent the governing AKP (Justice and Development) party candidate from stealing the election.
 She is currently a PhD candidate in Cultural Anthropology at the CUNY Graduate Center.
 Her article, “From One Fragile Democracy to Another”, in the November Indypendent explores lessons that Americans can learn from the struggle for democracy in Turkey.

 Eric Stoner, co-founder and editor of Waging Nonviolence and an adjunct professor at St. Joseph’s College.
 He recently wrote “Prepare to Fight a Trump Coup” which appeared in publications across the country.